protocode-community/protocode-projects/CONTRIBUTING.md

 ## workflow
 - Fork this repo
+- Duplicate the \_template folder of your preferred project
 - Add your project folder named as \<your-user-name> inside \<project-name>
 - Make a pull request